arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Animation_Tutorial.md

 ## Chapter 3: Smooth Color Transitions

 Chapter 2 showed `color_cycle`, which steps discretely between colors.
-This chapter introduces `rich_palette`, which creates **smooth, interpolated transitions** - the color gradually morphs from one to the next.
+This chapter introduces `rich_palette_color`, which creates **smooth, interpolated transitions** - the color gradually morphs from one to the next.

 ### 3.1 Rich Palette Animation